krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 Parameter expansion
 -------------------

-Several variables, such as **default_keytab_name**, allow parameters to be expanded.
+Starting with release 1.11, several variables, such as **default_keytab_name**, allow parameters to be expanded.
 Valid parameters are:

     =================  ===================================================
     %{TEMP}            Temporary directory